googleads/google-ads-perl/README.md

         cd google-ads-perl

-    You'll see some files and sub directories:
+    You'll see some files and subdirectories:

     *   `Build.PL`: the Perl build file, which holds the dependencies and test types of this project.